sobaba-12/sim_and_scat/_build/calculating_scattering/debye_equation.md

 where, $b_m$ and $b_n$ are the scattering lengths of atoms $m$ and $n$ respectively.
 While this is analytically-precise, there are some **problems** with this method.
-In particular, that it requires a **pair-wise summation**, which is very slow for large systems such as those used in molecular dynamics.
+In particular, that it requires a **pair-wise summation**, which is very slow for large systems such as those obtained in molecular dynamics.
 The Python code below is a simple implimentation of the Debye function, where the scattering length is taken as 1 for all particles.